RedBearAK/toshy/README.md

         - GNOME is old, no compatible Shell extension available
     - Install AppIndicator extension from the Software app
     - RHEL 8.x and clones probably also work in a similar manner

-- Eurolinux 9.2 (RHEL clone)

-    - Tested with "Server with GUI" installer choice
-    - Default GNOME desktop tested (Wayland session requires extension)
-    - Some non-default (but official) repos like CRB will be enabled
-    - NB: There is no journal for "user" services, for some reason

 - Other RHEL clones should be supportable